1. Home

 My electric bill is $290/mo

-What Is A Smart Home Sensor?
+What Is a Smart Home Sensor?

 A smart sensor is more of a "set it and forget it" type of device that interacts with other devices in your smart home.
-These smart house sensors range from affordable, simple detectors to high-end, whole-home systems that require professional installation.
+Smart home sensors include leak detectors, motion sensors, door and window sensors, and air quality monitors.

 Some of the best water/moisture sensors are made by Flo by Moen, iHome, Fibaro, Proteus, Flume, D-Link, and Phyn.
 DIY smart leak detectors are usually small, battery-powered sensors that can be placed in hard-to-reach areas, and sometimes contain multiple sensors attached to a single device.